INSTALLATION, FILM, PERFORMANCE.

-A collaboration with dancer and choreographer Daisy Farris (Daisy Farris Dance Collective) for IN-SITE, an interactive temporary site specific, public art project along Rochester Riverside and Sun Pier.
+A collaboration with dancer and choreographer Daisy Farris Daisy Farris Dance Collective for IN-SITE, an interactive temporary site specific, public art project.

-Our research focused on ‘ characters’ remembered from the Medway area, we engaged with the community collecting our material oraly through conversation with students, the elderly, shop keepers, dog walkers and coach drivers.
+Our research focused on ‘ characters’ remembered from the Medway area, we engaged with the community, collecting our material orally through conversation with shop keepers, students, the elderly, dog walkers and coach drivers.

-We focused our project on ‘Bluebell’, a woman who would walk for miles between the Medway towns, often wearing the colour blue, she was flamboyant, ritualistic and joyous.
+We focused our project on ‘Bluebell’, a woman who walked for miles between the Medway towns, often wearing the colour blue, she was flamboyant, ritualistic and joyous.